 Housing is an essential component of the social and personal life of every individual.
-Experts estimate that over 1.6 billion people are currently inadequately housed in the world.
-The existing urban growth trends and the foreseen rise in housing demand, threat to aggravate the global housing crises.
-Therefore the access to housing troubles many international and national bodies that urge governments to take action.
-At the international level, several documents recognize housing as a right, including the Universal Declaration of Human Rights (1948) and the International Covenant on Economic, Social and Cultural Rights (1966).
-At the national level, countries exhibit a variety of legal and policy tools related to housing among them, Constitutional housing rights are often seen as the highest level of authority.
-From a public policy approach, constitutional housing rights offer a real alternative to guide the enactment of further housing legislation and policies by declaring the principles of the State.
+Experts estimate that, worldwide, over 1.6 billion people are currently inadequately housed.
+Existing urban growth trends and the expected rise in housing demand threaten to aggravate the global housing crisis.
+As a result, the problem of access to housing is of concern to many international and national bodies, which have urged governments to take action.
+At an international level, several documents recognize housing as a right, including the Universal Declaration of Human Rights (1948) and the International Covenant on Economic, Social and Cultural Rights (1966).
+At the national level, nations demonstrate a variety of legal and policy tools related to housing.
+Constitutional housing rights are often seen as the highest level of authority and a public policy approach, offer a real alternative that can guide the enactment of further housing legislation and policies by declaring the principles of the State.